lucasmz1/Game_Conqueror_AppImage/README.md

 Please don't use archimage because the pkg recipe there is even more experimental.

 Pull requests are more than welcome.
-We really need to fix the polkit issue but dont know how (already made an [issue](https://github.com/scanmem/scanmem/issues/445) on the projects github)
+We really need to fix the polkit issue but dont know how to (already made an [issue](https://github.com/scanmem/scanmem/issues/445) on the projects github)

 ### AppImage users [Telegram Group](https://t.me/appimagelucasmz)